Our Wines

 Boca is a wine that can age for decades: those who are patient enough to wait will be greatly rewarded.

-Gattinara docg
+DOCG Gattinara

-The vineyards of Gattinara Docg, a single village in Alto Piemonte, lie within the caldera of the fossilised Valsesia Supervolcano.
+The vineyards of Gattinara DOCG, a single village in Alto Piemonte, lie within the caldera of the fossilised Valsesia Supervolcano.
 The soil type here is unique in the world in both its complexity and composition, to the extent that the area has been awarded the status of Unesco Geopark.

 The hills of Gattinara are composed predominantly of fossilized volcanic rock, which is very crumbly and rich in iron.
 It only takes a walk in the vineyards to realize that the roots of the vines have to dig their way through the rocks to find water and nutrients.
 This type of stress is one of the secrets behind the typical aromas that Nebbiolo expresses within this appellation.